ppremru/xyz-app/README.md

   * `xyz`: The name of your local image.
   * `quay.io/username/xyz:version`: The **full path** to the destination registry and the new image tag.
 The `vtest` tag signifies this is the new version your CI pipeline will create.

-### Go admire
+### Admire your Deeds

 Login to quay.io with your id, and confirm the image is tagged.
-ALSO, go to the settings and make it public.
+ALSO, go to the settings and change the image to public access.
+(If you skip this step, failure will happen in the CD steps...)